annxcva/Stat-143-Survey-Operations-Project/README.md

 ## My Contributions

 As a member of the DEPC team, I contributed to multiple stages of the survey operations process, including:

 - Led the reliability assessment of the initial questionnaire through **Cronbach's alpha analysis** during the pilot testing phase
-- Cleaned, validated, and standardized survey responses collected from over 600 respondents.
+- Led much of the data cleaning, validation, and preprocessing workflow for the survey dataset.
-- Performed data quality checks by identifying missing values, inconsistent responses, and logical errors.
+- Standardized variable coding and performed data quality checks to identify missing values, inconsistencies, and logical errors.
 - Directed follow-up validation efforts with enumerators to resolve verifiable discrepancies in the dataset.
 - Documented unresolved data issues that required respondent confirmation to preserve data integrity and transparency.
 - Prepared the analysis-ready dataset used by all statistical analysis teams.